 Monthly Returns to the Department.
-Any Wholesale/Retail Seafood Dealer buying "fish" or seafood from anyone other than a licensed Wholesale/Retail Seafood Dealer shall on or before the tenth of each month make a report to the Department showing in detail the quantity of each kind of "fish"/seafood acquired or purchased during the preceding month.
-This is referring to purchases made from commercial fishermen.
-(For more information on monthly dealer reports call 225-765-2973).
+Any wholesale/retail seafood dealer buying "fish" or seafood from anyone other than a licensed wholesale/retail seafood dealer shall complete trip tickets documenting each transaction.
+On or before the tenth of each month, the dealer shall submit all the previous month's trip tickets and a submission sheet.
+For more information on monthly dealer reports call 225-765-2973.

 Severance Tax (oyster).
-Wholesale/Retail Seafood Dealers purchasing oysters from persons harvesting oysters in Louisiana are responsible for and shall pay an Oyster Severance Tax on or before the tenth day of the following months.
+Wholesale/retail seafood dealers purchasing oysters from persons harvesting oysters in Louisiana are responsible for and shall pay an oyster severance tax on or before the tenth day of the months.

 Severance Tax (shrimp).
-Wholesale/Retail Seafood Dealers purchasing shrimp from persons harvesting shrimp or landing shrimp in Louisiana are responsible for payment of a Shrimp Severance Tax on or before the tenth day of the following month.
-(For more information on oyster or shrimp severance tax call 225-765-2891).
+Wholesale/retail seafood dealers purchasing shrimp from persons harvesting shrimp or landing shrimp in Louisiana are responsible for payment of a shrimp severance tax on or before the tenth day of the month.

+(For more information on oyster or shrimp severance taxes call 225-765-2891).